General Guidelines for when your student should Not Report to School

 COVID 19

-A positive home rapid antigen test or PCR test for COVID 19 requires that your student isolate at home for 5 days from the first full day of symptom onset or positive test as recommended by the CDC.
-Your student may return on day 6 as long as they have been fever free for 24 hours without the use of fever reducing medications and improving symptoms.
+Your student may return when they have been fever free for 24 hours without the use of fever reducing medications and improving symptoms.
 Rest and fluids are an important component to restoring health.
 If your child has a health risk please contact your Pediatrician for additional support.

 Strep Throat